 Working with highly flammable chemicals is just part of the normal work week for many Laboratory Managers.
 Over the course of their career, lab staff are exposed to a wide range of flammable substances, which must be handled and stored correctly to maintain safety.
 And while unintentional negligence can result in incidents such as fires or adverse health effects, safety can be improved if the right measures are put in place to control the risks associated with laboratory chemicals.

-Dangers of Working With Highly Flammable Chemicals
+Dangers of Working With Something that is Highly Flammable

 Aside from the risk of combustion — which can lead to injury, death and destruction of property — flammable liquids also present various health hazards, beyond burns.